 Throughout their time at Broadhempston our children will have the opportunity to take part in many sports, whether that is in P.E or as part of our extra curricular offering.
 Some of these sports are: cyclo cross, cross-country, tag rugby, handball, basketball, athletics, cricket, hockey, paddle boarding, kayaking and snow boarding.

 Wider opportunities: our children will have regular opportunities in music.
-These may come from lessons with their peers, individual peripatetic lessons (guitar and singing), after school choir club or rehearsals and preparation for our Carol Concert, Christmas Performance and Summer Performance.
+These may come from lessons with their peers, individual peripatetic lessons (guitar and singing) or rehearsals and preparation for our Carol Concert, Christmas Performance and Summer Performance.

 Parents are invited to attend one class assembly per year as well as an Open Afternoon, where they can look around the school and talk to the children about their learning.
 The whole school will also invite parents/stakeholders to our yearly Celebration of Music; an assembly where the children perform.